GoogleChrome/web.dev/content/accessible/headings-and-landmarks/index.md

 special regions on the page that a screen reader can jump to.

-Use landmark tags to define major sections of your page, instead of relying on `divs`.
+Use landmark tags to define major sections of your page, instead of relying on `div`s.
 Be careful not to go overboard, as having _too many_ landmarks can be overwhelming.
 For example, stick to just one `main` element instead of 3 or 4.